Japanese destroyer Ariake (1934)

-Ariake (有明, ”Daybreak”) was the fifth of six s, built for the Imperial Japanese Navy under the Circle One Program (Maru Ichi Keikaku).
+Ariake (有明, ”Dawn” (in reference to the 16th day of the lunar month onward)) was the fifth of six s, built for the Imperial Japanese Navy under the Circle One Program (Maru Ichi Keikaku).
 Three were laid down in JFY 1931 and the next three in JFY 1933.

 History

 Construction of the advanced Hatsuharu-class destroyers was intended to give the Imperial Japanese Navy smaller and more economical destroyers than the previous and destroyers, but with essentially the same weaponry.
 These conflicting goals proved beyond contemporary destroyer design, and the initial ships of this class were top-heavy, with severe stability problems and inherent structural weaknesses.
 After the "Tomozuru Incident" of 1934 and "IJN 4th Fleet Incident" in 1935, Ariake underwent extensive design changes and modifications prior to launch to remedy these issues.

 Ariake was laid down at Kawasaki Shipyards in Kobe on 14 January 1933, launched on 23 September 1934 and commissioned on 25 March 1935.